FatoumataVALBERT-GERAUD/FatoumataVALBERT-GERAUD/README.md

 # Hi!
-My name is Fatoumata VALBERT-GERAUD
+My name is Fatoumata VALBERT-GERAUD.

-**I'm a junior web developer**
+**I'm a junior web developer.**

-🌍  I'm based in Toulouse, France
+🌍  I'm based in Toulouse, France.

 🖥️  See my portfolio at [Portfolio](http://fatoumatavalbert-geraud.github.io/Portfolio-Fatou/)

 ✉️  You can contact me at [fatoumatavalbert@gmail.com](mailto:fatoumatavalbert@gmail.com)

-⚡  Fun fact: my middle name is Perferct (I'm not joking)
+⚡  Fun fact: my middle name is Perfect (I'm not joking).

 ### Skills